javkhlan11/breast_cancer_analysis/README.md

 The original data imported from sklearn.dataset -> breast_cancer.

 From the plot we can see that with only one neighbor is the accuracy perfect.
-However, it sinks with increasing neighbors, which leads us to bad result.
+However, it sinks with increasing neighbors, which leads to bad result.
 The ideal neighbors is here at 6 which gives us testing accuracy of 94%.